Christoph16478/iq/iq_python.md

 ----

-**8. Is Django easy to learn?**
+**Is Django easy to learn?**

 Yes, Django is an easy-to-learn framework compared to others.
 Having some knowledge of Python and web-working helps you to start developing with Django.

-→ Learn Python Tutorial

 ----

-**9. What are the unique features of Django that make it a better framework?**
+**What are the unique features of Django that make it a better framework?**

 The best features of Django that make it better compared to others are:

 Compared to other open-source technologies, Django offers excellent documentation in the market.
-It's a
- web framework and one of the main reasons that people started using it.
+It's aweb framework and one of the main reasons that people started using it.
 It's the only one that can solve any kind of operation out there.
 Django is SEO optimized.
 Django is scalable and can flexibly switch from small to large-scale projects.
 Versatile in nature.
 Django allows you to build applications for various types of domains.